13 January . 2020

 #3 – Cruise through the models

 The best communities offer plenty of home choices and options, from builders and floorplans to fits and finishes.
 It means you can get a home perfectly suited for your lifestyle, but it also means more decisions to make.
+Do a quick tour of each of the model homes in your price range, then double back to those you like best.

 # 4 – Research the standout builders